This article will detail the functioning of the Security Status of a G DATA Security Client, visible from the G DATA Administrator interface.

 This means that any client has to be authorized on the ManagementServer side before it can start communicating with it.
 This only has to be done once per client.

 Additionally, clients are automatically authorized under the following circumstances:

 1. If the client has been installed remotely from the G DATA Administrator.

 2. If the client has been installed with a valid installation package.
 (Whenever you create an installation package, you can define for how long it will remain valid.
 By default this period is 30 days, however you can change it to unlimited if needed.)

-3. When you update the ManagementServer from a version earlier than V14, all the existing clients are authorized.
+3. When the ManagementServer is updated from a version earlier than V14, all the existing clients are authorized.

 Keep in mind that if you manually delete an authorized client from the ManagementServer but don’t uninstall it, the next time it connects it will have to be authorized again.

 To authorize any client, go to the panel Clients > Overview of G DATA Administrator.